 Most wakesurf boards come in two different styles: Skim Style and Surf Style.

 Skim Style boards are thinner and less buoyant.
 They are generally better for doing spins (180's & 360's) because they feature shorter fins and less overall resistance.
 We recommend skim style wakesurfers for more advanced riders because they offer less floatation and control.
-The Ronix One Carbon Skimmer and the Slingshot Skim Bender are both good examples of skim style wakesurf boards.
+The Phase 5 Matrix and the Slingshot Skim Bender are both good examples of skim style wakesurf boards.

 Surf Style boards are similar to their ocean counterpart.
 They are thicker, more buoyant and they feature longer fins for a more controlled feel on the wake.
 We recommend surf style boards for beginners because they are easier to learn on.
 The Ronix Koal Longboard is a good example of a surf style wakesurf board.